The Militia: A Few Words and Things to Consider

-If the militia group you are a part of or aim to be a part of, is not doing anything wrong, then there is little reason to be so recluse.
-If your mission is clear, and your actions are sound, and you prove to be a dependable group that is loyal to the state, you will gain the support you need, and you can come out of the shadows.
+If the militia group you are a part of or aim to be a part of is not doing anything wrong, then there is little reason to be so recluse.
+If your mission is clear, your actions are sound, and you prove to be a dependable group loyal to the state, you will gain the support you need and come out of the shadows.
 However, you must be willing to take such risks.

-Remember in Ferguson Missouri, when Oath Keepers decided to take to the rooftops to keep stores and people safe during the riots?
+Remember in Ferguson, Missouri, when Oath Keepers decided to take to the rooftops to keep stores and people safe during the riots?
 This was obviously a risk, but the mission was clear and historically supported.
 Remember how people felt about the feds pulling them off the roof?
-Now imagine that these types of activities became more common.
-Imagine a time when it would be a shock that a militia member was NOT present, rather than a shock that one was actually posted up.
+Now imagine that these types of activities have become more common.
+Imagine a time when it would be a shock that a militia member was NOT present rather than a shock that one was actually posted up.

 If you want to change the stigma, you are going to have to go change the stigma.
 Sitting in a field and waiting for a situation WROL is not going to get it done.
 Just something to consider.